GenomeInformatics/genomeinformatics.github.io/README.txt

    >gem install jekyll
    >gem install jekyll-paginate # for multipage blog listings

-Run jekyll in 'watch' mode to update as you save:
+Run jekyll in 'watch' mode to update as you modify files (restart if _config.yml changes):

    jekyll serve --watch &